yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 In this homework, I found very useful link: [Writing and reading files](http://stat545.com/block026_file-out-in.html); [Be the boss of your factors](http://stat545.com/block029_factors.html); [Revisit ggplot](http://stat545.com/cm013_ggplot2-continued.html); [mutiple-plot](http://stat545.com/block020_multiple-plots-on-a-page.html#use-the-multiplot-function) [colors in ggplot2](http://stat545.com/block019_enforce-color-scheme.html)

-This time I try to plot more graphs in the meaningful way, and I spent many times on how to use functions in the right ways.
-I look through the lecture very careful and try different functons in my plot.
+I try to plot more graphs in the meaningful way at this time, and I spent many times on how to use functions in the right way.
+I looked through the lecture very carefully and tried different functons in my plots.
 In addition, I spent a lot of time on the data processing, expecially for dealing with the "NA".
-In the future, I want to learn more data analysis skill.
+I want to learn more data analysis skill in the future.